Top Attractions in Sofia

 Sofia is a city where tradition and modern cultures grow equally.
-It is a place with many faces that you can spend weeks exploring and spending time with.
-For your journey, however, you need a little guidance.
+This page brings you the top attractions in Sofia that you might not have heard about.
+For your journey, however, you need a little guidance on the whereabouts of different sites in this city.
 Therefore, here are some of the best attractions to start when visiting Bulgaria’s vibrant capital.

 The Catacombs of Saint Sophia Basilica